baludoddi/primilyNew/src/pages/home/index.md

       head: How It Works
     card3:
       description: >-
+        The next generation Automated Phone Answering and Information Service.
-        AVAS is a cloud service based on Interactive Voice Response (IVS) technology that enables interaction between a caller   and our AVAS cloud via the telephone.
-Callers can interact with our AVAS Cloud Solution by pressing numbers on their telephone keypad to get voice prompts to receive various information for for your customers.
-Common uses for our AVAS service include finding store locations, store hours, promotional specials, call routing to a department or person and other information to present to your customers.
+        Fully mobile centric cloud based 24X7 solution for small, medium and individual business.
+Callers interact with our PAS system by using their telephone keypad to receive various information from the call.
+Common uses include finding store locations, business hours, promotional specials, call routing to a departments or person and any other information your caller may require.
-      head: What is Advanced Virtual Answering Service (AVAS)?
+      head: What is Primily Answering Service (PAS)?
       icon: share
     card4:
       description: >-